-The principal source of data comes from the 24 in-depth interviews with selected managers of three German MNEs at HQ and subsidiaries in Singapore, Thailand and Indonesia as well as field observations in every country by the first researcher.
-The analysis of relevant documents, handed to this researcher by the interview partners, further augments triangulation (see Miles & Huberman 1994; Stake 1995; Yin 2003).
+The principal source of data comes from the 24 in-depth interviews with selected managers of three German MNCs at HQ and subsidiaries in Singapore, Thailand and Indonesia as well as field observations in every country by the first researcher.
+The analysis of relevant documents, handed to this researcher by the interview partners, further augments triangulation (see Miles and Huberman 1994; Stake 1995; Yin 2003).
 A case study protocol is developed in this study to control the contextual environment of the case study (Chew 2001; Yin 2003).
 The next operational step is to follow up with the interviewees through e-mail and fax to explain the research, assure them about confidentiality and make arrangements for the interviews.

-The interview protocol: The exploratory interviews, as well as discussions with and feedback from two additional academics in the field of international HR and one business practitioner not otherwise involved in the study, lead to an interview protocol with relevant questions, subsequently tested in two pilot interviews.
+Interview protocol: The exploratory interviews, as well as discussions with and feedback from two additional academics in the field of international HR and one business practitioner not otherwise involved in the study, lead to an interview protocol with relevant questions, subsequently tested in two pilot interviews.
 There are two interview protocols with questions on the same content, one for HQ, one for the subsidiaries.
 The differences between these two protocols are minor and mostly address the different perspectives of HQ and subsidiaries.

 Each interview begins with a general introduction to acquaint the respondent with the interview purpose and agenda.
 Part A of the interview protocol introduces the research project and outlines the ethical considerations.
 Part B contains the opening questions to build rapport and allows the interviewees to tell their experiences in their own words without any prompting or input from the researcher (Patton 1990; Stake 1995).
 The other sections deal with specific research questions and two of these research questions are addressed in this paper.
-The semi-structured interviews start with open, general questions and then focus more and more on the specifics of the identified research issues (Perry 1998, Zikmund 2000).
+The respondents from subsidiaries are asked to comment on perceived cultural, legal or societal differences between their country and Germany, while the respondents from HQ are asked the same question from a German perspective, that is perceived cultural, legal or societal differences between Germany and the three Asian countries under study.
+In another section the respondents are asked to give examples of HR issues that need adaptation to fit the subsidiary and specifically, why these modifications should occur.
+A further question addresses how unique a subsidiary feels in comparison to others and to what extent HR issues ought to be standardised globally in the MNC.

-This study presents two forms of case analysis.
-First, within-case analysis compares data and patterns within one main case, drawing on the embedded cases (Scholz & Tietje 2002).
-This reveals the pattern in, or approach to, transfer of HR policies and practices inside one MNE to the different subsidiaries.
+Case analysis: This study presents two forms of case analysis.
+First, within-case analysis compares data and patterns within one main case, drawing on the embedded cases (Scholz and Tietje 2002).
+This reveals the pattern in, or approach to, transfer of HR policies and practices inside one MNC to the different subsidiaries.
 The common factor is the organisational culture.
-Second, cross-case analysis, employed here mostly on the level of the embedded cases, compares data and patterns within one country across different MNEs (Scholz & Tietje 2002; Yin 2003).
-This reveals specific approaches in one country and the common factor is the national culture.
+Second, cross-case analysis, employed here mostly on the level of the embedded cases, compares data and patterns within one country across different MNCs (Scholz and Tietje 2002; Yin 2003).
+This reveals specific approaches in one country.
+The common factor is the national culture.
+Finally, cross-cluster analysis compares data and patterns among clusters that have a common trait regardless of the case (Miles and Huberman 1994).
 These could be common traits of interview partners, for example educational background, position or gender.
-In this study the most valuable analysis comes from within-case analysis and cross-case analysis.
+In this study the most valuable analysis comes from within-case analysis and cross-case analysis, with cross-cluster analysis being integrated, where appropriate, in the reporting of data analysis along the lines of the research issues.
 In other words, the twelve embedded cases are first analysed individually, using triangulation of data methods, and then two forms of case analysis are used to highlight patterns and themes emerging from the data.